-What a long title we got here today, When High End Brands Offer Horrible service and quality.
-I never expected to ever write a review about the clothes I wear and this post will not be focusing on this but rather on what to expect when you shop high end or high street, what ever you call it.
-I read an article titled, Are your $200 jeans really worth it? and let me reflect on it before I start to write what I wanted to write about.
-The articles claims that you get better quality than let’s say $20 jean.
-Listen, it all might be true (always with a grain of salt people), but to my knowledge those jeans are not worth the $200 and I know a hand full of people who would never buy those $200 jeans since we all got bills to pay and nine-to-five jobs and at the end of the say, your hard earned money will surely not go in that direction.
+When high-end brands offer horrible customer service and quality, another fashion related post.
+I never expected to write a review about the clothes which I wear and this article won’t focus on this per say, but rather on what to expect from some high-end brands.
+I read an article “Are your $200 jeans really worth it?” and let me first reflect a bit on it before I start to write about the issue I had.
+The article writes a comparison between $20 jeans and high-end $200 jeans.
+It claims that the $200 jeans are worth investing in no matter how much money you make.
+It gives a few good reasons, but based on my experience no jeans are worth $200, I had one pair.
+I know a handful of people who would never buy those $200 jeans since we all got bills to pay and at the end of the day, your hard earned money will surely not go in that direction.

-High End Brand horrible service and quality
+High-End Brand horrible service and quality

 So, here is what happened to me.
 Winter was around the corner and I wanted to buy a better quality winter coat which would last me for at least 5 – 8 years, if not longer.
 I have a few coats that looked brand new even after wearing them for 10 years.
 I wanted to stress this to show how well I take care of my winter coats.
 When you purchase a high-end brand coat ($500), you expect a lot in return.
 Most people cannot afford a $500 winter coat and most normal winter coats cost around $200.
 Just to make it clear, this is not the first luxury winter coat that I have bought.